 The sense of community on Reddit can be a strong suit.
 Subreddits often harbor a supportive environment where individuals can network, ask questions, and share resources.
 The anonymous nature of Reddit allows for a level of candidness that might be hard to find elsewhere.

 Moreover, the diverse user base can provide a broad spectrum of perspectives which can be enlightening.
-Users on reddit (and moderators on specific forums) have rules in place and will often remove responses that are harmful or unrelated to the topic.
-Of course, this varies and nobody can truly be ‘vetted’ with full confidence, but all in all, many reddit communities are regarded as safe, informative, and judgement-free hubs.
+Users on Reddit (and moderators on specific forums) have rules in place and will often remove responses that are harmful or unrelated to the topic.
+Of course, this varies and nobody can truly be ‘vetted’ with full confidence, but all in all, many Reddit communities are regarded as safe, informative, and judgement-free hubs.

 However, it's vital to maintain a professional demeanor even behind the veil of anonymity, as the medical community is tightly-knit and any unprofessional conduct can have repercussions.
-Additionally, any connection you form online (no matter how close) cannot become your reference for your ERAS Letter of Recommendation nor your CaRMS Reference Letter; such references must be connections you’ve formed professionally in the real world.
+Additionally, any connection you form online (no matter how close) cannot become your reference for your ERAS letter of recommendation nor your CaRMS reference letter; such references must be connections you’ve formed professionally in the real world.

 The Bad: Biases and Untrustworthy Information

 The open nature of Reddit is a double-edged sword.
 While it enables free discourse, it can also be a breeding ground for misinformation and biased opinions.
-Simpler, less moderated forums can sometimes get out-of-hand, and even basic questions, such as, ‘what is a resident doctor’ or opinions on ‘best residency programs for surgery’ may elicit responses that aren’t necessarily factual or applicable to every residency applicant.
+Simpler, less moderated forums can sometimes get out-of-hand, and even basic questions, such as, ‘what is a resident doctor’ or opinions on best residency programs for surgery may elicit responses that aren’t necessarily factual or applicable to every residency applicant.
 For instance, opinions and anecdotes may cause the forum’s direction to go awry with unusual or subjective responses.

 Misinformation and Anonymity Challenges

+It’s no surprise that anonymous forums like Reddit can sometimes harbor misinformation.
 Threads or comments might come from individuals with limited or incorrect knowledge.
 In the residency context, misinformation about program requirements, the application process, or the nature of residency training can mislead aspiring residents.

 It's vital to cross-verify the information gleaned from Reddit with reputable sources or consult with advisors.
-Of course, it isn’t always possible to vet somebody who is hiding behind a screenname.
+Of course, it isn’t always possible to vet somebody who is hiding behind a screen name.

 Additionally, it’s vital that users who are hoping to match and become resident doctors do not find too much comfort in their anonymity.
 The internet is forever, and posting a tasteless comment (or anything that might poorly reflect on you) is risky.
 If your identity were ever discovered, you may run into issues.